 We understand that some children may be fearful of dogs.
-Labradors are known for being extremely child-friendly and Bertie will provide the opportunity for children to overcome their fears, with their parents' permission.
-The training that Bertie will undergo will ensure that she is well-behaved, gentle and calm around children.
+Labradors are known for being extremely childfriendly and Bertie will provide the opportunity for children to overcome their fears, with their parents' permission.
+The training that Bertie has and continues to undergo ensures that he is well-behaved, gentle and calm around children.
 If parents would prefer for their child not to come into contact with Bertie, we will accommodate your request and ensure alternative arrangements are in place.